openshift/assisted-service/README.md

 ### Generate code after swagger changes

-After every change in the api (swagger.yaml) the code should be generated and the build must pass
+After every change in the API (`swagger.yaml`) the code should be generated and the build must pass.

 `skipper make generate-from-swagger`

 ## Tests
 Pre-configuration
 1. Run minikube on your system.
-2. Deploy service, DB and other requirements `skipper make deploy-all`
+2. Deploy service, DB and other requirements `skipper make deploy-all`.
 3. Wait for all the pods to be up.

 Running the tests: